GACJ/callingitround/content/_index.md

 ---

-Welcome to _Calling It Round_, a publication focussed on getting ringers involved in calling and conducting from any bell.
+Welcome to _Calling It Round_, a publication focused on getting ringers involved in calling and conducting from any bell.

 _Calling It Round_ is aimed at an audience who is familiar with Plain Bob Minor and other common methods, but it doesn't assume you've done _any_ calling before.